Six Ways to Prepare for an Ulcerative Colitis Flare

-Ulcerative colitis and other Inflammatory Bowel Disease flares are almost impossible to predict or prevent.
+Ulcerative colitis and other inflammatory bowel disease (IBD) flares can be difficult to predict or prevent.
 Here are six simple step to make sure you’re prepared for a flare if it does happen.

 Call your doctor

 If you start to have an IBD flare, call your doctor or gastroenterologist right away.
-It is important to keep your doctor aware of your situation if for no other reason that to ensure you have an accurate record of each of your flare.
+It’s important to keep your doctor aware of your situation.
 Chances are your doctor will want to see you in his or her office as soon as possible.

 Change your diet